kubedb/docs/docs/guides/elasticsearch/clustering/topology-cluster/index.md

 # Topology Cluster

-An Elasticsearch combined cluster is a group of one or more Elasticsearch nodes where each node can perform as master, data, and ingest nodes simultaneously.
+An Elasticsearch  topology cluster is a group of Elasticsearch nodes ( `>= 3` ) where each node is assigned with a dedicated role such as master, data, and ingest.
+In a topology cluster, there has to be at least one master node, one data node, and one ingest node.

 ## Before You Begin